BROADSoftware/HADeploy/docsite/docs/plugins_reference/hive/hive_tables.md

 ## HBase table mapping

-A frequent use case is the mapping of HBase table by HIVE, to ease quering.
-This can be achieved using HADeply.
+A frequent use case is the mapping of HBase table by HIVE, to ease querying.
+This can be achieved using HADeploy.

 ### Example: